ellysh/l2bot/README.txt

 control.au3 - your hotbar configuration and specific keys to control player character is described there targets_ru.au3,targets_en.au3 - list of patterns for target mobs names in English and Russian

-Specify or leave unchanged this information in control.au3 file: kAttackKey - key to attack action in your hotbar (by default F1) kNextTargetKey - key to next target action in your hotbar (by default F10) kPickDropKey - key to pickup drop action in your hotbar (by default F8)
+Specify or leave unchanged this parameters in control.au3 file: kAttackKey - key to attack action in your hotbar (by default F1) kNextTargetKey - key to next target action in your hotbar (by default F10) kPickDropKey - key to pickup drop action in your hotbar (by default F8)